agonist/weaviate-demo/README.md

 };
 ```

-and our very simple loading component for the suspense fallback
+And our very simple loading component for the suspense fallback.

 ```
 import { Skeleton } from "@/components/ui/skeleton";